-“Peace at home, peace in the World”, once said Ataturk who dedicated almost his life to his nation and spent many years in the wars and to build a new country.
-He was born in Thessalonike (Salonica) where in Grece now, in 1881.
+“Peace at home, peace in the World,” once said Ataturk, who dedicated almost his life to his nation and spent many years in the wars and to build a new country.
+He was born in Thessaloniki (Salonica), where in Grece now, in 1881.
 He educated in military school and joined the Ottoman army.

-He spent his youth in the fronts even in the WW1.
-While the Ottoman Empire was collapsing, Ataturk stayed determined against the allies and he started a journey, travelling all around Anatolia to persuade his nation for the salvation war in 1919.
-After his long studies and meeting, Ataturk started the war to save his nation, finally, they founded the republic of Turkey on 29 October 1923.
-He was elected as the first president of Turkey and after 15 years, he passed away at Dolmabahçe Palace in Istanbul on 10 November 1938 when he was 57.
-His body was placed first at Etnography Museum until Anitkabir/Mausoleum of Atatürk was completed.
+He spent his youth on the fronts, even in WW1.
+While the Ottoman Empire was collapsing, Ataturk stayed determined against the allies, and he started a journey, traveling all around Anatolia to persuade his nation for the salvation war in 1919.
+After his long studies and meeting, Ataturk started the war to save his nation; finally, they founded the Republic of Turkey on 29 October 1923.
+He was elected as the first president of Turkey, and after 15 years, he passed away at Dolmabahçe Palace in Istanbul on 10 November 1938 when he was 57.
+His body was placed first at Ethnography Museum until Anitkabir/Mausoleum of Atatürk was completed.

 You can book Anitkabir/Mausoleum Tour with Romos